openradar/PyDDA/_sources/index.rst.txt

 This is the main page for the documentation of PyDDA.
 Below are links that provide documentation on the installation and use of PyDDA as well as description of each of PyDDA's subroutines.

+.. grid:: 1 2 2 2
+    :gutter: 2

+    .. grid-item-card:: :octicon:`book;10em`
+        :link: user_guide/index
+        :link-type: doc
+        :text-align: center

+        **User Guide**

+        The cookbook provides in-depth information on how to use PyDDA, including how to get started.
+        This is where to look for general conceptual descriptions on how to use parts of PyDDA, including how to make your first wind retrieval and the required data preprocessing to do so.

+    .. grid-item-card:: :octicon:`list-unordered;10em`
+        :link: dev_reference/index
+        :link-type: doc
+        :text-align: center

+        **Reference Guide**

+        The reference guide contains detailed descriptions on every function and class within PyDDA.
+This is where to turn to understand how to use a particular feature or where to search for a specific tool

+    .. grid-item-card:: :octicon:`terminal;10em`
+        :link: contributors_guide/index
+        :link-type: doc
+        :text-align: center

+        **Developer Guide**

+        Want to help make PyDDA better?
+Found something that's not working quite right?
+You can find instructions on how to contribute to PyDDA here.
+You can also find detailed descriptions on tools useful for developing PyDDA.

+    .. grid-item-card:: :octicon:`graph;10em`
+        :link: source/auto_examples/index
+        :link-type: doc
+        :text-align: center

+        **Example Gallery**

+        Check out PyDDA's gallery of examples which contains sample code demonstrating various parts of PyDDA's functionality.

 =========================
 System Requirements